ASKiere/Schoology-Redesign/README.md

 ## How Do I Use It?

-I would reccomend the extension Magic CSS. https://github.com/webextensions/live-css-editor
+I would recommend the extension Magic CSS. https://github.com/webextensions/live-css-editor
 It is on all common extension stores.
 Paste the code from this repo to your Magic CSS and pin it.